-High school doesn’t have to be a hormonally apocalyptic cock-fighting pit where panic dictates every moment if you make your own rules.
-Your parents and peers and cultural factors certainly play a role in how your attitudes toward gender develop, but using that as an excuse for your behavior doesn’t cut it.
-Doing and saying things to hurt other people does not empower you.
-When kids try to push you into scenarios that seem hurtful, be aware that you’re being pushed, and stop, at least long enough to mentally push back for a second and figure out what you’re agreeing to.
-One non-negotiable scenario: If you see another guy acting shady, creepy, or aggressive with a girl, it’s your responsibility as a human being to speak up or get help.
+High school doesn’t have to be a hormonally apocalyptic cock-fighting pit where panic dictates every moment—not if you make your own rules.
+When kids try to push you into scenarios that seem hurtful to anyone (including yourself), be aware that you’re being pushed, and stop, at least long enough to mentally push back for a second and figure out what you’re agreeing to.
+One nonnegotiable scenario: If you see another guy acting shady, creepy, or aggressive with a girl, it’s your responsibility as a human being to speak up or get help.
 If you’re looking for a solid way to prove your manhood, not allowing a guy to be predatory with a girl is a pretty damn good starting point.
 Especially if that guy is you.

 IV.
 ENTER THE FRIENDZONE

 One of the most ruinous and sad relationship-based myths of all is that straight men and straight women cannot be platonic friends.
 Dudes who believe this are essentially saying, “I am such a helpless beast that I can’t control my urge to constantly paw women in a sexual manner, so I’m eliminating half the species from my friend pool.”
-Or, in caveman terms, since that’s apparently how they see themselves: “SEE GIRL, SHE HOT, ONLY TALK TO GIRL IF SHE HAVE SEX ME.
+Or, in caveman terms, since that’s apparently how they see themselves: “MMM.
+GIRL.
+GIRL HOT.
+ME WANT DO SEX WITH GIRL.
+NO OTHER REASON TALK TO GIRL.
 BURP.
 FART.”
-That mindset isn’t a result of any genetic code—it’s actually just being a jerk.
-If we can’t beat that cop-out, then we might as well just download porn in our parents’ basements or carpool to the dinner buffet at the strip club for the rest of our sad, deprived lives.
+I’ve heard guys claim that this is just “the way men think,” that our brains are genetically encoded to be completely reductive and emotionally stupid.
+That’s a bullshit excuse—it’s not “the way men think,” it’s someone choosing to be a jerk.
+If we can’t do better than that, we might as well just download porn in our parents’ basements or carpool to the dinner buffet at the strip club for the rest of our sad, deprived lives.
 Stop!
 Turn back now!
 There’s another way, my dude!